What You Need to Know

 - Have your vision checked at least once a year.
 Poor vision can increase your risk for falls and other types of accidents.

-After a concussion, your healthcare provider may decide to watch you in the emergency room.
-When you’re released, the provider may want someone to stay with you at home for a day or 2 to keep track of your condition.
-Follow your provider’s directions about not taking part in sports, physical education classes, and activities such as running and biking while you are recovering.
+After a concussion, your healthcare provider may decide to watch you in the emergency room, or overnight in the hospital.
+When you’re released, the provider may want someone to stay with you at home for a day or two to keep track of your condition.
+Follow your healthcare provider’s directions about not taking part in sports, physical education classes, and activities such as running and biking while you are recovering.

 Limit activities that require you to concentrate heavily.
 This includes taking tests if you are in school or doing tasks at work that require intense focus.
 You may also need to take rest breaks during the day.
 As your symptoms go away, you may be able to go back to your normal activities.
 The time it takes to recover from a concussion can vary from weeks to months.
 In rare cases, symptoms can last for years.

-Call your healthcare provider right away or go to the emergency room if you or someone else loses consciousness after a blow to the head or if any of these occur:
+Call 911 or go to the emergency room if you or someone else loses consciousness after a blow to the head or if any of these occur:

 - Headache that gets worse and doesn’t go away